GetMetaMap/metamap-ios-sdk/README.md

 ### Install Using CocoaPods

-1. Create a Podfile and add the pod `MetaMap-Global-ID-SDK`:
+1. Create a Podfile and add the pod `MetaMap-ID-SDK`:
 ```bash
 pod 'MetaMap-ID-SDK'
 ```